arzoopatra/AlzPal/README.md

 ## Features :-

-⭐ **GPS Tracking**
-- Real-time Tracking for Caregivers to Locate and Monitor the User’s Movements.
+⭐ **GPS Tracking**  :- Real-time Tracking for Caregivers to Locate and Monitor the User’s Movements.

-⭐ **Reminders**
-- Medication, Appointment, and Task Teminders with customizable Notifications.
+⭐ **Reminders**  :- Medication, Appointment, and Task Teminders with customizable Notifications.

-⭐ **Games**
-- Cognitive-enhancing Games designed to stimulate Mental Agility and Memory Retention.
+⭐ **Memory Games**  :- Cognitive-enhancing Games designed to stimulate Mental Agility and Memory Retention.

-⭐ **ChatPal**
-- Communication Platform for Caregivers and Family Members to stay Connected and provide Support.
+⭐ **ChatPal**  :- Communication Platform for Caregivers and Family Members to stay Connected and provide Support.

-⭐ **Songs**
-- Collection of calming music and favorite songs to soothe and engage users.
+⭐ **Songs**  :- Collection of calming music and favorite songs to soothe and engage users.

-⭐ **Info**
-- Easy access to essential information such as Medical History, Emergency Contacts, and other vital details.
+⭐ **CarePal**  :- Easy access to essential information such as Medical History, Emergency Contacts, and other vital details.

 ---